mayaanne/foundations/sprint-4/js-testing.md

 ## Summary

 Testing is a hugely important and also rather large concept in coding.
 It is part of every coding language and has been around since coding began.
-As such, this means we will only breifly touch on some key concepts about testing this sprint.
+As such, this means we can only breifly touch on some key concepts of testing this sprint.

 ## Timebox